docnetwork/infra-katas/README.md

 A good practice session is one where you have time to focus on a single task, without distractions.
 You should be comfortable making mistakes, and you should be able to get feedback on your progress.
 It is important to keep the practice fun, and to make small steps forward each time.
 You will know that you had a good practice session if you feel like you have learned something new

 Remember, the kata is not about finding the right answer.
 It is about the journey, not the destination.
 The goal is to learn and improve your skills, not to win.

+# TODO
+- Collect the rest of the initial katas
+- Rewrite this document and remove specifics of my goal and just include what the repo is for.